thpatch/thcrap/README.md

 * Wildcard-based **file format patching hooks** called on file replacements - can apply patches to data files according to a (stackable!)
 JSON description.

+* Optional **Steam integration** for games that are available through Steam, but don't come with Steam integration themselves.
+Can be disabled by deleting `steam_api.dll`.

 * ... and all that without any significant impact on performance. ☺

 ### Modules included ###